tolgaatam/ColabTurtle/README.md

     initializeTurtle()

+An example code is given in the end of this documentation.
+Scroll down for it.

 Current API
 ----
 This module's API is mostly close with the traditional turtle API.
 There are some differences, most notably: the angles are handled differently.
 0 angle is east and the angles increase clockwise.
 Some functions from the traditional turtle library is missing here; however almost all the main functionality is implemented.
 The functions that this library implements are explained below: